ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Data Description:**

-The dataset is split into twelve separate (.csv) files, one for each month from October 2023 to September 2024.
+The dataset is split into twelve (.csv) files, one for each month from October 2023 to September 2024.
 Each file includes several key variables related to individual rides:

 | No. | Name | Description |
 |-----|------|-------------|